-GENERATION OF DRILLING WASTE 0G7
+GENERATION OF DRILLING WASTE

+0G7

 The producing companies of the KMG Group generated 178.75 thous. tonnes of drilling waste in 2020, including: 29.41 thous. tonnes - waste drilling mud; 149.34 thous. tonnes - cuttings.
 All drilling waste of the KMG Group is transferred to specialised organizations for utilization.
-The organisations further
+The organizations further utilise the waste by thermal and chemical methods, inertisation and bioconversion.